Gurendra-tech/Low-Power-Comparator-with-hysteresis/README.md

 # Setup for Simulation
 1. To draw the Circut go to file -> new Scematic.
 2. Drw the Sechmatic and Save (Ctrl+s).
-3. Download the Comparator.asc file and TSM180nm file in same drive and folder of the LTSPICE XVII installed
+3. Download the Comparator.asc file and TSM180nm file in same drive and folder of the LTSPICE XVII installed.
+4. To Open the file go to file - open(Ctrl-O) - open the Comparator.asc.
+5. To see output and Input waveform click on the Simulate - run.
+6. Click on the Vout and V(in+) you will see the output and input waveforms.